tom-x-s/RB-MediaPrototype/README.md

 ```

--designating a header with the "headermedia" id can be used to build a specific form of media, like a video, canvas or special kind of image from code so it can be used in the header.
+Designating a header with the "headermedia" id can be used to build a specific form of media, like a video, canvas or special kind of image from code so it can be used in the header.
 This should be done in the "_SetupPage" function.
 An example of what this could look like:

 ```javascript